nicktolhurst/nicktolhurst.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: false
-  address:
+  address: null

-news: false                # includes a list of news items
+news: false
-selected_papers: false    # includes a list of papers marked as "selected={true}"
+selected_papers: false
-social: true              # includes social icons at the bottom of the page
+social: true
 ---

 Infrastructure engineer and DevOps enthusiast.
-I love being outdoors, climbing, and adventuring with my dogs.
+I love being outdoors, climbing, adventuring, and spending time with my dogs.

 This blog is a journey of professional growth, as I deep-dive and discover new technologies, tips & tricks and hacks to share and discuss.

+I understand my limitations, and I encourage discussions and conversations to gain deeper a understanding.